Variational and thermodynamically consistent finite element discretization for heat conducting viscous fluids: Structure preserving variational discretization

 where $d_h^N$ is taken from the homogeneous Neumann case, see \eqref{dh2}.
 The consistency of the method can be checked by following the same steps as before, and similarly for the discrete version of the thermodynamic consistency condition \eqref{positivity_d_D}.

 Now the expression entering into the right hand side of the discrete entropy equation \eqref{discrete_entropy} reads

 compare to \eqref{rhs_D}.

 \begin{remark} In the discussion above, we established the consistency of~(\ref{discrete_entropy}) in the setting where $T=-\frac{\delta \ell}{\delta s}$.
 If instead $T=-\pi_h\frac{\delta \ell}{\delta s}$, then we have consistency in a weaker sense: The solution to the continuous problem satisfies the discrete equations approximately rather than exactly.
-One can equivalently view this situation as a variational crime~\cite[Chapter 10]{BrSc2008}.
+One can equivalently view this situation as a variational crime; see Chapter 10 in \cite{BrSc2008}.
 Indeed, by using $-\pi_h\frac{\delta \ell}{\delta s}$ in place of $-\frac{\delta \ell}{\delta s}$, we are in essence modifying the maps $d$ and $e$.
-This is analogous to the effect of quadrature on classical finite element methods for elliptic problems~\cite[Section 8.1.3]{ErGu2004}. \end{remark}
+This is analogous to the effect of quadrature on classical finite element methods for elliptic problems; see Section 8.1.3 in \cite{ErGu2004}. \end{remark}

 \paragraph{Discrete form of the second law.} The rate of entropy production in the discrete setting is $D^h _t \varsigma$.
 According to~(\ref{D_t_s_h}), it satisfies

 where $T = -\pi_h \frac{\delta \ell}{\delta s}$.
 For piecewise constant $w$, we have $\pi_h(Tw) = Tw$, so